lumenvox/helm-charts/README.md

 ## LumenVox Chart

 The LumenVox chart serves as a root chart through which various combinations of products can be managed.
-This is currently limited to the speech stack; we are in the process of migrating the voice biometrics stack.
-In the meantime, please use the voice-biometrics chart if you would like to use the voice biometrics stack.
+Using this chart, you can install our Speech stack, our Voice Biometrics stack, or both.

 To install the LumenVox chart using Helm, you should contact LumenVox first and obtain license and configuration information